Terms of Agreement

 Special Consultant appointments are usually limited to one year.

-Special Consultant should sign agreement AFTER on campus approvals are completed.
+Special Consultant must sign agreement BEFORE campus approvals are completed.
 The form must be completed and fully approved prior to the beginning of the assignment.

 For questions please contact Human Resources (staff) ext.
 3351 or Faculty Affairs (faculty) ext.
 3392.